 But what if we're still deeply insecure about our bodies?
 What if being exposed makes it harder to feel sexy because our flaws are laid bare?

 There have been numerous studies conducted on the link between sexuality and body image, and the general consensus is, yes, having a poor body image can make you less likely to experience sexual satisfaction.
 But let's be honest: If you're in a long-term romantic/sexual relationship with someone, they likely find you attractive.
 Having a conversation with them about what they find specifically attractive about your body might help you feel more comfortable showing it off.
 Ask yourself, "Why am I afraid of being seen naked?" and talk to your partner about those insecurities.

 Remember, you don't have to go all-in right away.
 No one is suggesting you rent studio photography lights or go at it in broad daylight.
 Start by lighting some candles or turning on a dimmed lamp—just enough light to see each other while maintaining the romantic mood.

 Being vulnerable and intimate can be scary, but it can also help you move past your insecurities and find true confidence and happiness.
 If you find yourself having difficulty with intimacy in the bedroom, talk to your partner honestly and open up a dialogue.

-The best thing you can do in any relationship is being honest, and if someone really cares for you, they'll listen.
+The best thing you can do in any relationship is be honest, and if someone really cares for you, they'll listen.